Goosie/NostrQuizAndVote/StartPrompts/01_ StartPrompt.md

 - Nostr login via NIP-07

-- Embedded Formstr module (from nostr-forms)
+- Show Embedded Formstr module (from nostr-forms) Create quiz of voting form, define in the form of it's a deposit form (where users have to depost zaps before it can start.)

 - Quiz loading and mapping to internal Quiz model